uhm-coe/assist/_posts/2016-11-28-enter-field-placements-kapa-sis.markdown

 The following is a visual tutorial for the new KAPA SIS system.
 Please know that this system is new and is still being continually developed, so there may be bugs and other such issues present.

-**Note:** Some buttons and selections seen in this tutorial may or may not be present in your view of the screen.
+**TiP:** Some buttons and selections seen in this tutorial may or may not be present in your view of the screen.

 You may find ‘Tip’ throughout this tutorial noting some things you may have to work around.
 Thank you for your patience.
 We will update this tutorial whenever there are new changes/updates to the interface.

 ### SIS Login Page
-Login into SIS with your UH username and password at the following web address (please bookmark for future reference) [https://sis.coe.hawaii.edu/kapa/user_session/new](https://sis.coe.hawaii.edu/kapa/user_session/new).
+Login into SIS with your UH username and password at [the SIS Login Page](https://sis.coe.hawaii.edu/kapa/user_session/new).
+Please bookmark for future reference.

 ![]({{ site.pathname }}/img/2016-11-28-enter-field-placements-kapa-sis/image03.png)